 In 1951 people put their worries aside for a day to visit a huge new attraction staged by the Govenment - the Festival of Britain.

-Hope for the future came with the Festival of Britain in 1951.
-The Festival of Britain was described as 'A tonic to the nation'.
-The space age buildings, such as the Skylon and Dome of Discovery (left), must have seemed like another world.
-Its main purpose though, was to show contemporary design at its best.
-People, starved of novelty, had their first taste of the new contemporary style which transformed homes in the 50s and the 60s.
+The Festival site had space age buildings, the Skylon and Dome of Discovery (right).
+It was another world.
+The Festival's main purpose, was to show contemporary design and to persuade people to buy good design.
+The public had its first taste of the new style which transformed homes in the 1950s and the 1960s.

-Economically the early 50s was a hard time.
-However, by the middle of the 50s Britain's industry was running at full strength.
-Our lead over other European countries led to boom time in the UK.
-A high demand for skilled labour in heavily industrialised Britain meant high wage packets for many.
-There was a chance to enjoy affluence as never before.
-Prime Minister, Harold Macmillan captured the spirit of the age when he said "Some of our people have never had it so good".
+A demand for skilled labour meant high wage packets and a new affluence for working people.
+The Prime Minister, Harold Macmillan, captured the spirit of the age when he said "Some of our people have never had it so good".

-Rising prosperity meant teenagers in work had more money to spend.
-The 50s saw the first youth cult, the Teddy Boys.
-Their outlandish style of dress combined with acts of violence shocked British society.
-The 50s was also the decade of American Rock'n'Roll.
+Teenagers with more money to spend started Britian's first youth cult, the Teddy Boys, (there were Teddy Girls as well).
+Their outlandish style of dress and acts of violence shocked British society.
+The 1950s was also the decade of American Rock'n'Roll.
 Young people in the latest fashions danced to music despised by their parents.

 The 1950s brought affluence and more freedoom to many.
 However, it was still a society in which people left school, got a job, got married and settled down.
 Few had horizons beyond that.